claytontstanley/shiny.alluvial/README.md

 # shiny.alluvial

-The goal of shiny.alluvial is to ...
+Visualizes workflows from sessionized, timestamped data using an alluvial diagram.
+The resulting web page is interactive.
+Clicking on a node re-anchors the vis to show workflows outward from that start point.

 ## Installation